Xphi310302/orbro-test/README.md

 ## Database

 The application uses SQLite as its database.
-The database file is created automatically when the application starts.
+The database file `jobs.db` is created automatically when the application starts.

 ## File Storage